 A practical example makes this clear.
 Imagine a route is filling up ahead of peak season and you want to encourage early bookings.
 Instead of blasting the same message to everyone, you send a seasonal email to customers who usually request openings later in the year.
 The email explains what the opening service covers, reminds them why early scheduling avoids a rush, and gives them a direct next step.
 That single message does more than advertise.
 It helps you manage demand, keeps the route calendar organized, and gives the customer a clear reason to act now.

-Email timing also matters when the housing market is active.
+Housing activity adds another layer to that timing.
 The Federal Reserve Bank of St. Louis reported 1465.00 thousand housing starts (SAAR) on April 1, 2026, down 42.00 from the prior reading.
-For pool service companies, that kind of housing activity points to a steady stream of new homeowners who may need openings, maintenance, or equipment guidance.
+For pool service companies, that still points to new homeowners who need openings, maintenance, and equipment guidance.
 A well-timed email campaign can reach those customers before they settle into another vendor’s schedule.

 Seasonal Promotions and Offers